by Ari Lox

 It was a warm Sunday morning in early September, about 8:30 in a quiet suburb of a large American city.
 The green house at the end of a nice row of bungalows had two occupants, Emily Dorsey and her thirteen-year-old daughter, Claire.

+Ms. Dorsey came out of the kitchen, handed the donation bag to Claire, and then stopped in her tracks.
 "No, you can't go like that!
 Shorts to church.
 No. No. No."

 "But Mom, we wore this to St. Charles by the Sea last week."
 Claire's voice rose, despite her effort to keep calm.
 Just like her mother to ruin a good day.